Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/CloudAndPortal/SearchForWebmap/README.md

 4. The search term is bound to the searchString for a `PortalQueryParametersForItems` which also has the property `type: Enums.PortalItemTypeWebMap`.
 NOTE if multiple item types are required these can be set via the `types` property.
 5. The query parameters are passed to the portal's `findItems` method.
 6. Once the `findItems` task is complete, a `PortalQueryResultSetForItems` is obtained from the portal's `findItemsResult` property.
 7. The `PortalItemListModel` from the items result is set on a `ListView` to display the set of web maps.
-If many web maps match the search criteria, the rsults will contain only the 1st set (to allow "paging" through the results in batches).
+If many web maps match the search criteria, the results will contain only the 1st set (to allow "paging" through the results in batches).
 8. If there are additional results, a subsequent query can be issued by clicking the "More Results" button.
 Ths passes the itemResult's `nextQueryParameters` property to a new `findItems` operation.
-9. When the user double-clicks on a web map in the list, the `PortalItem` is loaded anad set as a `Map` on the `MapView`
+9. When the user double-clicks on a web map in the list, the `PortalItem` is loaded and set as a `Map` on the `MapView`

 ##Features
 - Portal